rohanyg/HR_Data_Analytics/README.md

 ### Result/Findings
 The analysis results are summarized as follows:
 - Around 11% of employees prefer to work from home on thursday and friday.
-- Around 93% op employees will be present on monday and tuesday.
+- Around 93% of employees will be present on monday and tuesday.
 - Sick leave percentage on some days is above 5% .
 It helps in finding reason for sick leaves	and company can take better measures of sanitisation.
 - It helps in better utilisation of the resources like doing team meeting on a day when majority of the people are present in the company.